 What is a single-parent family?
-A family comprising of children headed by a single parent.
+A family consisting of children headed by a single parent.

 Single parent’s problems include having to adapt to a drop in income, a compromised lifestyle, and even a change in house or neighborhood.

-Challenges of single parenting, especially being a single mother, are overwhelming, and it requires a single parent to combine the roles of two people with raising the children and running the house.
+Challenges of single parenting, especially being a single mother, are overwhelming.
+It requires a single parent to combine the roles of two people with raising the children and running the house.

 The parenting problems surpass the rewards, making it the most challenging situation for any parent.
 The single parenting challenges differ from both males and females, worsened by the inclusion of children in the mix.